 Assuming TXC's request to TCPUD is favorably accepted, the Schilling Lodge will become a project.
 With that in mind, we envision that TCPUD will consider the project, conduct hearings involving the public and we will begin the environmental review process.
 We anticipate at least 2 or 3 TCPUD meetings to which the public will be invited for additional input regarding the site and environmental review process in general.
 We further envision initiating a capitol fundraising campaign.
 If the project is approved, TXC, as applicant, will begin the permitting process with building construction plans, civil engineering plans and land use agencies within the Tahoe Basin.
 Once permitting has been accomplished, construction can commence.
 If TCPUD does not approve TXC's recommended site, they may recommend another of the 5 candidate sites.
 TXC can then accept their choice or choose not to move forward, in which case the Schilling Lodge would no longer be a project.

 Considering the complexities of environmental review and capitol fundraising, we are hopeful that you and the community will join us in making this unique project happen.
-We are excited to share this wonderful opportunity, so please stay tuned as we will be adding more information and updates to this website as they become available.
+We are excited to share this wonderful opportunity, so please stay tuned as we will be adding more information and updates to this website as it becomes available.

 How can I be involved?